 14.1 Engagement team

-(a) We will use reasonable efforts to ensure that individuals named in the Engagement Letter (or Proposal) are available to perform the Services.
+(a) We will use reasonable efforts to ensure that individuals named in the Client Services Agreement (or Proposal) are available to perform the Services.

 14.2 Relationship with other clients